 - Increasing scope means more money or more time

-Accountability also plays a role with the “stop the line” mentality.
+Accountability also plays a role in the “stop the line” mentality.
 Any member of your team who is on the production line should have the power and communication tools to raise their (virtual hand) and say “hold up, I see a problem here” without fear of criticism, dismissal, or retribution.
-Having a team that you trust is critical to everyone being accountability and engaged in the process.
+Having a team that you trust is critical to everyone being accountable and engaged in the process.

 Agile requires a certain comfort with flexibility, and the willingness to pivot as each project moves along its path towards completion.
 The original vision for a project will never match the end result, as Agile forces you to improve your product at every step of the journey.
 Following the “Build, Measure, Learn” mentality, you can’t lock the scope of a project or even an iteration as there are dynamic forces at work.
-Scope will be discovered and priorities will change, and you need to account for that.
+The scope will be discovered and priorities will change, and you need to account for that.
 The important part is understanding the impact those changes have on time, cost, and scope.

 Flexibility is also crucial for developing your Minimum Viable Product (MVP).
 You can use prioritization to build only what you need and eliminate any features that may just be “nice to have.”
-In no way does this prevent additional features from being added later, but it does curtail scope creep and keep your product priorities at the forefront
+In no way does this prevent additional features from being added later, but it does curtail scope creep and keep your product priorities at the forefront.